-The accounting rate of return is used in capital budgeting to estimate whether to proceed with an investment.
+The accounting rate of return is the expected rate of return on an investment.
 The calculation is the accounting profit from the project, divided by the initial investment in the project.
 One would accept a project if the measure yields a percentage that exceeds a certain hurdle rate used by the company as its minimum rate of return.
 The formula for the accounting rate of return is:

-- Where the profit is calculated as the profit related to the project using all accruals and non-cash expenses required under the GAAP or IFRS frameworks (thus, it includes the costs of depreciation and amortization).
+In this formula, the accounting profit is calculated as the profit related to the project using all accruals and non-cash expenses required under the GAAP or IFRS frameworks (thus, it includes the costs of depreciation and amortization).
 If the project involves cost reduction instead of earning a profit, then the numerator is the amount of cost savings generated by the project.
 In essence, then, profit is calculated using the accrual basis of accounting, not the cash basis.
 Also, the initial investment is calculated as the fixed asset investment plus any change in working capital caused by the investment.

 The result of the calculation is expressed as a percentage.
 Thus, if a company projects that it will earn an average annual profit of $70,000 on an initial investment of $1,000,000, then the project has an accounting rate of return of 7%.